ditchergraham/mysql-webapi/README.md

 ## Guidelines
 The login API expects the user to provide an API key.
-If no API key is provided?
-Then a JSON series is returned to the API with the following information:
+If no API key is provided, then a JSON series is returned to the API with the following information:
 ```JSON
 {
     "code": 403,
     "message": "Access denied.
 There's no API key specified.
 Please specify an API key."
 }
 ```
-If an API key is provided but the key can't be foud in the system, then a JSON series is returned with the following information:
+If an API key is provided but the key can't be founnd in the system, then a JSON series is returned with the following information:
 ```JSON
 {
     "code": 403,